Tudur ap Gruffudd: History

-As a Commander and leader of the army, he joined the Glyndŵr Rising, his brother's rebellion, fighting with him, his nephews and extended family such as the Tudors of Penmynydd, Sir Edmund Mortimer of the House of Mortimer, and Sir Henry 'Hotspur' Percy of the House of Percy, for the independence of Wales and the conquest of England.
-These last two, and Owain, signed together the Tripartite Indenture, an agreement that would split England and Wales in three separate Kingdoms between themselves after removing from power the King of England, Henry IV.
-A few months later, Tudur commanded an army with his nephew during the rebellions and fought against Prince Henry, known through Shakespeare as Prince Hal, the future King Henry V of England and winner of the Battle of Agincourt.
+As a commander and leader of the army, he joined the rebellion led by his brother Owain Glyndŵr, fighting with him, his nephews and extended family such as the Tudors of Penmynydd, Sir Edmund Mortimer of the House of Mortimer, and Sir Henry "Hotspur" Percy of the House of Percy, for the independence of Wales and the conquest of England.
+These last two, and Owain, together signed the Tripartite Indenture, an agreement that would split England and Wales in three separate kingdoms between themselves after removing from power the King of England, Henry IV.
+A few months later, Tudur commanded an army with his nephew during the rebellions and fought against Prince Henry, known through Shakespeare as Prince Hal, the future King Henry V of England and victor of the Battle of Agincourt.

 He later suffered a colossal defeat at the Battle of Pwll Melyn in Wales, and was killed, while his nephew would be captured and sent to the Tower of London, where he would become a prisoner with the young King James I of Scotland.
+After the battle, he was found among the slain and mistaken for his brother Owain, which made them send a report about Owain's death, confusing the army, but after examining the body, they discovered their mistake.
 His head was publicly exhibited across London.
 His other nephews and cousins would also be mercilessly put to death or taken as prisoners by the House of Lancaster.

-Among Tudur's cousins, who fought with him during the Welsh Revolt, were Gwilym ap Tudur and Rhys ap Tudur, who famously seized Conway Castle, and Maredudd ap Tudur, the father of Sir Owen Tudor, of the Royal House of Tudor.
+Among Tudur's cousins, who fought with him during the Glyndŵr rebellion, were Gwilym ap Tudur and Rhys ap Tudur, who famously seized Conwy Castle, and Maredudd ap Tudur, the father of Sir Owen Tudor, of the royal House of Tudor.
 Having lost the war but being spared, Maredudd's son, Sir Owen, fled Wales to establish himself in England, and anglicized his name from Tudur to Tudor.
+He was Tudur ap Gruffudd's first cousin.
 He later became the father of Jasper Tudor, Duke of Bedford and Edmund Tudor, 1st Earl of Richmond, and thus became the grandfather of King Henry VII of England, founder of the Tudor Dynasty, and was married to the Queen Catherine de Valois, daughter of King Charles VI of France, of the Royal House of Valois.

-Having married the previous wife of King Henry V of England, of which his family and cousins were fighting against during the rebellions, such as Tudur and Owain, he ended up becoming the stepfather of his son, King Henry VI of England, of the House of Lancaster, while his own sons, Jasper Tudor and Edmund Tudor, ended up being his half-brothers.
+Having married the previous wife of King Henry V of England, against whom his family and cousins were fighting during the rebellions, such as Tudur and Owain, he ended up becoming the stepfather of his son, King Henry VI of England, of the House of Lancaster, while his own sons, Jasper Tudor and Edmund Tudor, ended up being his half-brothers.
 This would later be influential for the cousins of Tudur, the remaining Tudors of Penmynydd, to gain back some of their influence in Wales, by having their cousins on the throne of England.